jrawbits/VisionEval-Wiki-JR/Development-Roadmap.md

 * Create [Package Template](https://github.com/gregorbj/VisionEval/issues/128)
 * Create Pay As You Drive (PAYD) module as the example for new developers

-## VEGreenSTEP Migration
+## New VE Home
-* Translate GreenSTEP to VEGreenSTEP
+Eventually VisionEval will move to its new [organization](https://github.com/VisionEval) home.

 ## Wishlist
 * Safety and security: link policies to safety outcomes including ITS, autonomous vehicles, multimodal countermeasures